Receiving feedback as a manager and creating a feedback culture

 Advice for managers who have received negative feedback

-How to embed a feedback culture into your workplace
+Six ways to embed an effective feedback culture into your workplace

 What is negative feedback?

-Negative feedback is the term for feedback that could be perceived in a negative way.
-This can also be know as constructive criticism.
+Negative feedback is any feedback that could be taken in a negative way.
+Sometimes in the workplace, you'll hear this being called constructive criticism.
 Whether feedback is viewed as positive or negative depends on how it's received - and usually, it's always just either someone's opinion, or an opportunity for growth (depending on how you view it).

-Despite what we’ve been taught, negative feedback isn’t anything to shy away from – and it isn’t anything to be embarrassed about.
-Not providing honest feedback is what we should be more concerned about, as this causes teams to stagnate.
+Despite what we might've been taught, negative feedback isn't anything to shy away from – and it isn't anything to be embarrassed about.
+In fact, not providing honest, constructive feedback is what we should be more concerned about.
+This is what causes teams to stagnate.

-It can be very difficult for managers to receive negative feedback, especially from their team about something they could be doing better, or differently.
-But more often than not, honest feedback is stifled as employees don't feel they are in a safe enough environment to provide feedback to their manager - and teams continue working as if everything is fine.
+Receiving negative feedback can be very difficult for managers, especially when it's coming from a direct report.
+But more often than not, honest feedback is stifled as employees don't feel there is enough psychological safety* to provide feedback to their manager - and teams continue working as if everything is fine.

 Advice for managers who have received negative feedback

-Steven Rabson Stark of AdviceSheet explains why difficult feedback should be viewed as a good thing – and why managers & teams should view it positively, to avoid the toxic stagnation of not raising issues and moving forward.
+Steven Rabson Stark of AdviceSheet explains why difficult feedback should be viewed as a good thing – and why managers and teams should view it positively.

 After all, if we never learn to give or receive honest feedback, then we'll never grow as individuals, as teams or as managers.